 4. Praia de São Martinho do Porto (São Martinho do Porto)

 The bay curves inward in a near-perfect shell shape, creating one of the calmest swimming spots along this stretch.
-The water feels contained, the edges softened, the entire place shaped for ease.
+The water feels contained, the edges softened, the entire place shaped for easy beach days.

 Lesser-Known Beaches Worth Seeking Out